typoEXE/AI-Generator/README.md

 ## Usage

-Once both servers are running, open your web browser and go to `http://localhost:3000` to start generating stories.
-Select your preferred genre, characters, and setting, then click "Generate Story" to see your custom story.
+Once both servers are running, open your web browser and go to `http://localhost:3000` to start generating stories and songs.
+Select your preferred attributes then click "Generate Story" or "Generate Song" to see your custom story and/or song.

 ## Contributing